dereklstinson/gocudnn/README.md

 export CGO_LDFLAGS="$CUDA_PATH/lib64/libcudnn.so $CUDA_PATH/lib64/libcublas.so $CUDA_PATH/lib64/libcudart.so $CUDA_PATH/lib64/stubs/libcuda.so"
 ```

-I would also like to get this to work on windows, also, but I am finding that windows,go,cuda don't like to mesh together so well, at least not as intuitive as linux,go,cuda.
+I would also like to get this to work on windows, also, but I am finding that windows, go, and cuda don't like to mesh together so well, at least not as intuitive as linux, go, and cuda.

 ## Warnings/Notes